 The SEIS discusses the incorporation of goals, objectives, and performance standards/metrics, within the adaptive management plan.
-The goals and objectives will be fully developed based on input from the AMT during future Tier II site specific Environmental Assessments, which will include detailed mitigation plans when applicable.
+The goals and objectives on the overall Project will be fully developed based on input from the AMT during future Tier II site specific Environmental Assessments, which will include detailed mitigation plans when applicable.
 Goals and objectives will be largely based on the existing conditions within the proposed mitigation area.
 Examples might be to increase longitudinal connectivity of aquatic habitat within a dike field, increase the overall area of a sandbar, etc. While the goals and objectives developed by the AMT might be somewhat subjective in nature, based largely on subject matter expertise, they must ultimately be captured by the performance standard/metric in order to successfully quantify the effectiveness of a specific mitigation action.

 Performance standards/metrics include potential metrics for quantifying impacts following construction and measuring mitigation effectiveness.
-Because the general goal of mitigation will be to replace the habitat value lost through significant project impacts, the performance metric will be the same metric used to assess the compensatory mitigation requirements (i.e., AAHUs).
+Because the general goal of mitigation will be to replace the habitat value lost through significant Project impacts, the performance metric will be the same metric used to assess the potential for compensatory mitigation (i.e., AAHUs).
 For planning purposes, the MMR Sturgeon Chub Model will be used to estimate the AAHUs that would result from a proposed mitigation action prior to implementation.
-This will be done to ensure that proposed mitigation actions compensate for the appropriate amount of habitat lost due to new construction activities.
+This will be done to ensure that proposed mitigation activities.
 The initial AAHU calculation will be achieved by using the best available existing data, as well as hydraulic modeling efforts.
-However, while the estimated AAHUs will officially be accounted for within the overall programmatic AAHU tally and, thus, impact the decision making and adaptive management processes, these numbers are subject to change at any given time as a result of post-construction monitoring.
+However, while the estimated AAHUs will officially be accounted for within the overall Project AAHU tally and, thus, impact the decision making and adaptive management processes, these numbers are subject to change at any given time as a result of post-construction monitoring.
 All updated AAHUs will be noted and discussed in all subsequent NEPA documentation.